User Guide

 How to Create One

-Navigate to Layout Templates in the sidebar and click Create.
+Navigate to Layout Templates in the sidebar and click Create Template.
+A dialog offers two options:

 Basic fields: